awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baseline-console.md

 For information about accepted formats for lists of approved patches and rejected patches, see [About Package Name Formats for Approved and Rejected Patch Lists](patch-manager-approved-rejected-package-name-formats.md)\.
    + For **Rejected patches action**, select the action for Patch Manager to take on patches included in the **Rejected patches** list\.
      + **Allow as dependency**: A package in the **Rejected patches** list is installed only if it is a dependency of another package\.
 It is considered compliant with the patch baseline and its status is reported as *InstalledOther*\.
 This is the default action if no option is specified\.
      + **Block**: Packages in the **Rejected patches** list, and packages that include them as dependencies, are not installed under any circumstances\.
-If a package was installed before it was added to the **Rejected patches** list, it is considered non\-compliant with the patch baseline and its status is reported as *InstalledRejected*\.
+If a package was installed before it was added to the **Rejected patches** list, it is considered noncompliant with the patch baseline and its status is reported as *InstalledRejected*\.

 1. \(Optional\) For Linux instances only: If you want to specify alternative patch repositories for different versions of an operating system, such as *AmazonLinux2016\.03* and *AmazonLinux2017\.09*, do the following for each product in the **Patch sources** section:
    + In **Name**, enter a name to help you identify the source configuration\.